JJWesterkamp/event-delegation/README.md

 ### 2. Config object based initialisation

+As an alternative to the builder pattern flavour, you can start event delegation with a config-object kind of initialisation.
-The config object initialisation was the initial way this package implemented event delegation, and remains in the package for backwards compatibility, and for additional flexibility.
+This was the initial way this package implemented event delegation.
+It will remain in the package for backwards compatibility, and for additional flexibility.
 The options object for creating an event-handler in this way has the following shape:

 ```typescript
 interface CreateParams<